Numerical analysis of a stabilized scheme for an optimal control problem governed by a parabolic convection--diffusion equation: Conclusions

 \section{Conclusions}

-In this paper, we considered an optimal control problem governed by a parabolic convection--diffusion equation on a bounded domain $\Omega\subset \mathbb{R}^2.$ We focused in the optimize-then-discretize-approach and we consider the piecewise finite element method alongside the algebraic flux correction method for its stabilization and the for temporal discretization, we use the backward Euler method for the state variable and the explicit Euler method for the co-state variable.
+In this paper, we considered an optimal control problem that governed by a parabolic convection--diffusion--reaction equation on a bounded domain $\Omega\subset \mathbb{R}^2.$ We focused on the optimize--then--discretize approach, considering the piecewise finite element method alongside the algebraic flux correction method for stabilization.
+For temporal discretization, we used the backward Euler method.
 The discrete control variable is obtained by projecting the discretized adjoint state onto the set of admissible controls.
-We proved results concerning the existence and uniqueness of the fully--discrete scheme as well as we derived optimal error estimates under a sufficient choice of time and mesh step.
-We also present numerical experiments that validate the the order of convergence of the stabilized fully--discrete scheme via the algebraic flux correction method.
+We proved results concerning the existence and uniqueness of the fully--discrete scheme as well as we derived optimal error estimates under a sufficient choice of time and mesh step in $L^{2}$ and in energy norm with respect to the spatial variable and in $\ell^\infty$ in time.
+We also presented numerical experiments that validate the order of convergence of the stabilized fully--discrete scheme using the algebraic flux correction method.